udexon/GEISHA/README.md

   - _search C1 for his phone number._

-- i) Action A1 has to be a homoiconic graph function (HGF):
+- i) Action A1 has to be a homoiconic graph function (HGF), which is defined as:
   - 1) A function in C/C++ or equivalent programming language is homoiconified using Phoscript Inverse Shunting Yard algorithm (see item (j) for explanations).
   - 2) The homoiconified function word is stored in GDB.